ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/loop-reflowing/autovectorization-limits.md

 }
 ```

-This loop is not countable and cannot be vectorized:
+But this loop is not countable and cannot be vectorized:

 ```C
 i = 0;